You are listening to the Sean Hannity Radio Show Podcast.

 And by the way, nobody would ever report.

-If there is at some point some evidence as it is helpful to the family, uh there have been reports out there that I never reached out to the family.
+I don't mind if there are, if there is at some point some evidence as it is helpful to the family, there have been reports out there that I never reached out to the family.

 That's not true.

-And I'll get to that at at some point down the line because I think it's very, very important.
+And I'll get to that at some point down the line because I think it's very, very important.

-Um, I want to start with what happened.
+Now, I want to start with what happened.

 And we got to understand something here.